Azure/azure-powershell/src/ServiceBus/ServiceBus/help/Az.ServiceBus.md

 Removes the queue from the specified Service Bus namespace.

 ### [Remove-AzServiceBusRule](Remove-AzServiceBusRule.md)
-Removes the speficied rule of a given subscription .
+Removes the specified rule of a given subscription .

 ### [Remove-AzServiceBusSubscription](Remove-AzServiceBusSubscription.md)
 Removes the subscription to a topic from the specified Service Bus namespace.